MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

       ![Import object](media/blender-import-obj-2.png "Import object")

-      When you select **Import Obj**, you'll see the 3D model with the imported materials.
+      When you select **Import OBJ**, you'll see the 3D model with the imported materials.

       > [!TIP]
       > If the 3D model is extremely large or small, hard to see, and possibly off screen, you can use the mouse wheel to zoom the camera in or out until it’s visible.